Manning-LP-What-s-The-News/Starter-Repository/README.md

 **By**: [Souradip Chakraborty](https://www.linkedin.com/in/souradip-chakraborty/) & [Sayak Paul](https://www.linkedin.com/in/sayak-paul/)

-**About this liveProject**: Imagine being a deep learning newbie and you are about to begin a Google search with the phrase “deep learning resources”.
-For an absolute newbie, the search results might feel overwhelming.
-Wouldn’t it be nice if there was a summary of the important resources that one should check on when starting to learn deep learning?
-Of course, it would.
-So, now the question becomes who would do that hard work?
-Can’t we have intelligent systems that can do this heavy lifting for us?
+## About this liveProject

-Enter text summarization that is known to be a well-studied and well-researched problem in the intersection of NLP and Deep Learning.
-At the current times, when there is a plethora of information but a shortage of time, an automatic text summarizer can enhance one’s productivity to a great extent.
-In the two parts of this liveProject, you will be filling in the shoes of an NLP Engineer to work on building an automatic text summarizer for your colleagues at a News Media firm.
+In this liveProject, you will be filling in the shoes of an NLP Engineer to work on building an automatic text summarizer for your colleagues at a News Media firm.
 This hypothetical News Media firm uses flashcards of broad news articles to design the front page of their blog that is read by more than a million readers across the globe.
-To develop the content for these flashcards, the news editors currently manually summarize the prospective news articles, and needless to say, this process is very time-consuming.
+To develop the content for these flashcards, currently, the news editors manually summarize the prospective news articles, and needless to say, this process is very time-consuming.
 This text summarizer will be used by the news editors to automatically generate these summaries that could act as fairly good starting points.

+This text summarizer is going to play a very crucial role in reducing the turnaround time for the news editors in developing the content for the flashcards.
+Your first assignment as a newly hired NLP Engineer would be to develop a PoC (proof of concept) text summarizer so that the stakeholders can properly plan out the next steps.

+The steps would briefly include -

+* Converting an abstractive text summarization dataset to conform to extractive text summarization with the help of Rouge score.
+* Visualizing the newly prepared dataset and extracting meaningful summary statistics from it.
+For example - highest news article length, highest summary length, and so on.
+* Preprocessing the dataset with basic NLP techniques like tokenization, padding, and so on.
+* Building deep learning models with attention mechanism that are able to produce meaningful summary candidates from a news article.
+* Preparing an overall report of the most performing deep learning models from your experiments for the stakeholders.